Definition of Coinsurance

-If you look at the formula, you can identify that the formula requires the insured to meet the cost of the deductible, and then the remaining portion of the claim is divided between the insured and the insurer in the agreed ratio.
+If you look at the formula, you can identify that the formula requires the insured to meet the deductible cost.
+Then the remaining portion of the claim is divided between the insured and the insurer in the agreed ratio.

 Examples of Coinsurance

-Consider an example wherein a health insurance contract provides for coinsurance in the ratio of 80/20.
-Further, the deductible is $1,000 and the out-of-pocket maximum is decided at $6,000.
-Suppose the insured needs to cover medical costs amounting to $5,000 on a surgery and the insured hasn’t incurred any medical cost yet.
+Consider an example wherein a health insurance contract provides coinsurance in the ratio of 80/20.
+Further, the deductible is $1,000, and the out-of-pocket maximum is decided at $6,000.
+Suppose the insured needs to cover medical costs amounting to $5,000 on surgery, and the insured hasn’t incurred any medical costs yet.

 In this case, the amount to be borne by the insurer and the insured is calculated below:

 Liability of Insured = (cost of Claim – Deductible) × Coinsurance Percentage Share of Insured + Deductible

 - Liability of Insured = ($5,000 – $1,000) × 20% + $1,000